pedroruas18/EvaNIL/README.md

 ## Setup environment

-Dockerfile includes necessary commands to setup a Docker image with the appropriate environment.
+Dockerfile includes the commands to setup a Docker image with the appropriate environment.

-## Get necessary data
+## Retrieve necessary data
-Download the required knowledge base and corpora files:
+To download the required knowledge base and corpora files:

 ```
 ./download_data.sh